Extending your stay

-If you are planning to attend your graduation ceremony or go on a holiday in Australia, you can apply for a tourist visa.
+If you are planning to attend your graduation ceremony or go on a holiday in Australia, you can apply for a visitor visa.
 You may be asked to provide a copy of your academic transcript (ordering an academic transcript) showing that you have completed your course.
-Applications for a tourist visa must be lodged in person at the nearest DIAC office.
 This visa does not allow you to work.

-If you have completed your degree course and wish to undertake practical training, you may be eligible to apply for an Occupational Trainee visa (Subclass 422).
+If you have completed your degree course and wish to undertake practical training, you may be eligible to apply for a Training and Research visa (subclass 407).
 The training must be closely related to the course you have completed or a requirement for registration in a profession.
 First you must find an organisation in Australia that is able to sponsor and nominate for training.
 When your nomination is lodged or approved, you can lodge an application for the Occupational Trainee visa.

-If you have recently completed one or more Australian qualifications which required at least two years of full-time study, you may be eligible to apply for a permanent or temporary visa under the General Skilled Migration program.
-There are various temporary and permanent visa options available for independent or sponsored applicants in Australia.
+If you have recently completed one or more Australian qualifications and have work experience, you may be eligible to apply for a permanent or temporary visa.
+There are various temporary and permanent visa options available for applicants in Australia.